Frequently Asked Questions for Events

 Do you gender balance?
 NO. We don’t.
 We don’t even try.
 Since there are more than 2 genders, we consider it impossible.
 For the comfort of attendees, at some events, we do try to keep numbers of female-identified and male-identified folks somewhat near each other.

 Will I be assigned a partner for the event?
 No. For some icebreaking exercises, you may be in pairs or small groups for the exercise, and people can adjust the activities to what is a yes for them, including opting out.
 You are not assigned a partner for the event.

 What do volunteers do?
 You can see the full Volunteer FAQ here.
 We have a limited number of volunteer spots for our events.
 Volunteers must meet the prerequisites for the events (have attended a Cuddle Party previously if that’s required, for example).
 Generally, volunteers arrive an hour early and stay about an hour after, to help set up and clean up after.
 They also help check people in, get them settled, and make sure things stay tidy during the event.
 They are allowed to participate in the event like regular participants.
 There is generally a lot of demand for volunteer spots.
-I recommend you come to an event first and let us get to know you.
-Help with a few things at the event, and let us know that you’d like to be a volunteer.
+Come to an event first and let us get to know you.
+Offer to help with a few things at the event, and let us know that you’d like to be a volunteer.
 It’s a great way to get to know people, and we need reliable and consistent people to help out.
 If you have financial challenges getting tickets, there are limited scholarship tickets.
 Email early for both volunteer and scholarship spots!
 (Prerequisites apply for scholarship tickets as well).